JamesNurdin/ECO-LEAF/timelog.md

 * *0.5 Hours* Fixed an issue due to the fact that the actual power sources when consuming power for an update event wasn't being saved to the current score
 ### 6th January
 * *4.5 Hours* Implemented the ability that when a node is task at a point all data flows and tasks further on in the graph return 0 in addition to this
+### 7th January
+* *2 Hours* Changed the term entities to Powered Infrastructure to give more meaning to the items that are concrete implementations of the Power Model class.
+In addition to this went through and made some optimisation changes and resolved any issues that were preventing tests from passing.

+### Week 17